tecnomod-um/OntoGenixLLMExperiments/fine-tuning/ontology-building.md

 ## The fine-tuned models

 ### GPT models
-The **GPT-4-0613** and **GPT-4o-mini model** are trained using the training dataset to learn how to translate a CSV file into an ontology.
+The **GPT-4o-mini model** is trained using the training dataset to learn how to translate a CSV file into an ontology.

 First, the training and validation data are transformed into the JSONL format required by the OpenAI model to perform the fine-tuning task.
 This message format consists of three roles (a message is generated for each CSV file from the training and validation subset):
 * **system**, to indicate the function the model will perform.